Managing Director, MentorTech Ventures

-Corporate Vice President, Chief Legal Officer & Company Secretary, Teva Pharmaceuticals
+Group Executive Vice President, Chief Legal Officer & Company Secretary,

 Richard S. Egosi is the Executive Vice President, Chief Legal Officer and Company Secretary for Teva Pharmaceuticals, a multinational pharmaceutical company.
 Mr. Egosi is a member of the Teva Executive Committee and oversees the legal, compliance, intellectual property and public policy functions for Teva.
 He has worked both domestically and abroad for Teva Pharmaceuticals since 1995 holding his current position since 2010, and as Sr. Vice President and General Counsel of the Americas from 2000 to 2010.
 Prior to joining Teva Pharmaceuticals, Mr. Egosi was in private practice in Atlanta, Georgia, specializing in both corporate law and general litigation from 1988 to 1994.

 Mr. Egosi is a member of numerous trade associations and local non-profit organizations in both Pennsylvania and New York and is a general partner in several real estate and commercial business ventures.

 Mr. Egosi is a 1984 cum laude graduate of Clemson University, South Carolina, with a BS in Economics and a 1988 graduate of Emory University, Atlanta, Georgia, with an MBA and JD degree, earning the distinction of The Order of the Coif and served as a member of the Emory Law Review.